-The Bank extends unsecured facilities to clients for certain products such as derivatives, credit cards and personal loans.
+The Bank extends unsecured facilities to clients for certain products depending on the credit comfort on such clients.
 The limits with respect to unsecured facilities have been approved by the Board of Directors.

 The decision on the type and quantum of collateral for each transaction is taken by the credit approving authority as per the credit approval authorisation approved by the Board of Directors.
 For facilities provided as per approved product policies, collateral is taken in line with the policy.